ibrahimyz/ibrahimyz/README.md

 - 👋 Hi, I’m @ibrahimyz
-- 👀 I’m interested in Python and C.
+- 👀 I’m interested in Python and C++.
-- 🌱 I’m currently learning Python and C.
+- 🌱 I’m currently learning Meachine Learning and Deep Learning.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...